SAP-samples/teched2023-DA285v/exercises/ex3/README.md

 );
 ```

-Simply put, we can remove all vertices from our street network that do not belong to two or more ways, i.e. vertices which are not intersections/junctions.
+To simplify the network, we remove all vertices from the street network that do not belong to two or more ways, i.e. vertices which are not intersections/junctions.
 The vertices which belong to just one way, are used only to bend the street around a curve.
 By removing the unneccessary vertices we will not change the general topology of the network.

 So, let's start and calculate the number of distinct ways a node belongs to.